kareemmahlees/NotionPy/README.md

 )
 ```

+-> Note that the data inserted must be [(prop_name,type,value)]

-currently there is no support for creating empty pages or empty values but look forward for feature updates
+- currently there is no support for creating empty pages or empty values but look forward for feature updates

 retreiving data from a database :